arman000/delorean_lang/README.md

 # Delorean

-TODO: Write a gem description (TEST)
+Delorean is a simple functional scripting language.

 ## Installation